-Hey guys, I would like to share with you some excerpts of the Valedictory Address authored by someone very close to me.
-I thought what he prepared was something worth sharing and could serve as inspiration to those facing difficult challenges in life, young and old alike, from all walks of life.
+I would like to share with you excerpts of the Valedictory Address authored by someone who holds dear to my heart!
+I thought what he prepared was something worth sharing and could serve as inspiration to those facing difficult challenges in life (during this time of Covid19 pandemic), most especially the newly graduates who are currently on the lookout for work.
 The said address is entitled, “The Value of Everything”.
-The objective of the speech was to inspire his colleagues, the newly graduates, and likewise a reminder for each of us to “wake up” and eventually “make up” our minds that material things are not essential to achieving lifelong peace and happiness.
+The objective of the speech was to inspire his colleagues, the youth, and likewise a reminder for each of us to “wake up” and eventually “make up” our minds that material things are not essential to achieving lifelong peace and happiness.

 “The Value of Everything”